RuthUlloa/RuthUlloa.github.io/README.md

 #### SCRUM Master

 - Key contributor forming successfully a new team.
 Helping in critical phases as forming and storming, as result, the team was able to performance and produce quality results in a few weeks.
+- Implement new workflows to streamline the process, which leads to adding new teammates with a minimal learning curve.

 ## Skills

-- **Technical:** C, Python, Docker, Open vSwitch Database (OVSDB), JSON-RPC, CMock, Ceedling, Yocto, Gerrit, Linux O.S., GDB, Valgrind.
+- **Technical:** C, Python, GOlang, Docker, Open vSwitch Database (OVSDB), JSON-RPC, CMock, Ceedling, Yocto, Gerrit, Linux O.S., GDB, Valgrind.
 - **Languages:** Spanish (Native proficiency); English(Professional-working profiency)

 ## Certifications